 Risk Management Practices

-2017 marks the second year that the Global Risk Institute conducted their annual Risk Outlook Survey to assess the risk outlook of our member organizations for the coming year.
-The results of this survey provide insights into our members’ views on key risks, the stability of the Canadian financial system, and the strength of major global economies.
-Survey responses were obtained from a range of financial institutions including banks, insurance companies and pension funds.
+2018 marks the third year of the Global Risk Institute’s annual Risk Outlook Survey of our member organizations’ risk outlooks for the coming year.
+The results of this survey provide insights into our members’ views on key risks, on the stability of their individual institutions and the overall Canadian financial system, and on the strength of major global economies.
+Survey responses were obtained from a range of financial institutions including banks, insurance companies, and pension funds (Figure 1).

 Risks to the Canadian Financial System

 Participants were asked to list the top five most impactful risks to the Canadian Financial System (Figure 2).
 Unsurprisingly, cyber risk was deemed the risk with the largest potential impact for the third year in a row due to the increased frequency and sophistication of cyber-attacks.
 Rising political instability led geopolitical risk to move to the second spot on our risk ranking, replacing household debt and housing market risks, which have both moved downwards.
 Consistent with this trend, weakening trade and broader global economic risks have increased on our list.
 And finally, Fintech-led industry disruption continues to increase as one of the most impactful risks today, landing in the fourth spot.
 Furthermore, cyber threat, geopolitical risk, and industry disruption were listed as the most imminent risks.